|Title||Lord of Barrowton|

 A Dance with Dragons

-Barbrey Dustin, the widow of Willam and the Lady of Barrowton, reveals to Theon Greyjoy she still resents that Eddard Stark did not bring Willam back from Dorne, only his red stallion.
+Barbrey Dustin, the widow of Willam and the Lady of Barrowton, reveals to Theon Greyjoy she still resents that Eddard brought Willam's red stallion back from Dorne but not his bones.
 If Eddard's bones are discovered, she will prevent them from being laid to rest in the crypt of Winterfell.